ketanip/dbjson/README.md

 ---

-## What is DBJson?
+# 🤔 What is DBJson?

 Read the [DBJson docs here](https://ketanip.github.io/dbjson/) .

-This is a simple flat file database which stores its data in filesystem ( folders and JSONfiles ).
-It is NOT INTENTED TO USE IN PRODUCTION.
-It can be used times when you are too lazy to write a schema and do other stuff for a ORM like SQLAlchemy.
+DBJson is a straightforward flat file database system that securely houses its data within the filesystem, utilizing a combination of folders and JSON files.
+It is important to emphasize that DBJson is NOT INTENDED FOR PRODUCTION USE.
+However, it serves as an ideal solution for scenarios in which the creation of a formal schema and the execution of supplementary tasks typically associated with Object-Relational Mapping (ORM) frameworks, such as SQLAlchemy, seem overly laborious or unnecessary.

-Data is structured as follows:
+### Data is structured as follows:

-Collections : contains records.
-records: contains key value pair. key value pair ( key: str, value: dictionary ).
+**Collections**: Contains records.
+**Records**: Contains key-value pairs.
+**Key-Value Pair**: (Key: str, Value: dictionary).

-### What are its features ?
+### 🌟 What are its Features?

-It can CRUD data.
+DBJson facilitates the core operations of Create, Read, Update, and Delete (CRUD) on data, making it a versatile tool for managing information efficiently and effectively.

-### What can it Do ?
+### 💼 What Can it Do?

-It can do all the basic things that a database can do, which includes:
+It can perform all the basic operations that a database can do, including:

-1. creating records
+1. Creating records
-2. reading records
+2. Reading records
-3. updating records
+3. Updating records
-4. deleting records
+4. Deleting records
-5. filter records
+5. Filtering records

-### Why was it made ?
+### 🤷‍♂️ Why Was it Made?

-Sometimes I am to lazy to setup database make database models and all that stuff, and I like key-value pair databases for small fun projects.
-So I could not find in python so I decided to make one for myself.
+Sometimes, setting up a database, creating database models, and dealing with all that stuff can be a hassle.
+For small, fun projects, I prefer key-value pair databases.
+Since I couldn't find one in Python, I decided to create DBJson for myself.

-Hope you guys like it.😊
+Hope you find it useful. 😊

 Read the [DBJson docs here](https://ketanip.github.io/dbjson/) .